psmay/pk2-piculear-conversion-tools/README.md

 A modified version of amx's fine `pk2dft` tool is used to unpack the distinct logical structures from the device file.
-For this project, the output mechanisms were modified to product valid JSON as output.
+For this project, the output mechanisms were modified to produce valid JSON as output.
 (The input mechanisms have *not* been changed, so this output cannot be fed back in to produce a new device file.)